- By Jesse Wolf Hardin, 2012 (softcover, 376 pages)

 - By Maria Noel Groves, 2016 (softcover, 336 pages)

-Pharmaceutical remedies may temporarily soothe your pain, but don’t cure the cause of your symptoms.
-Many common medical conditions are actually clues to a deeper imbalance in your body, and learning to read those clues is a key step in maintaining optimal health.
-Herbalist Maria Noël Groves shows you how to read your body’s signals and support your own wellness with herbal remedies and other natural treatments.
+Many common concerns can be evidence of deeper imbalances in your body.
+Learning how to read these clues is important in maintaining optimal health.
+With Body into Balance, herbalist and author Maria Noël Groves guides readers on how to read body signals and support wellness with herbal remedies and other natural treatments.

 - By Terry Breverton, 2011 (hardcover, 383 pages)

 Author Terry Breverton compiles more than 350 years of herbal wisdom in Breverton’s Complete Herbal.
 This modern reworking of Nicholas Culpeper’s 1653 book The English Physician and Complete Herbal, alphabetically details over 250 herbs and spices including new botanicals not featured in Culpeper’s original text.